rcmolina/MaxDuino/README.md

 https://www.va-de-retro.com/foros/viewtopic.php?t=5541&start=9999

-* V1.68 Maintenance release, new optimizations and changes for Acorn computers and Oric.
+* V1.68 aka "ALLinOne".
+Maintenance release, new optimizations and changes for Acorn computers and Oric.
+Solved a bug for zx polarity.
+Dragon 32 optimizations.
 * V1.67 End of file adjustments, better loading in Camputerx Lynx tzx id15.
 Removed Oric final pause, for testing, forgot to remove it.
 Some changes in STM32 for handling the clock.
 * V1.66 aka "Beast Nano".
 New userconfig option for optional oled on screen print, so more space for nano to include oric and uef in the same upgrade.
 Fixed bug when dragon to msx switching without reset.
 * V1.65 Code rearrangement for esasier pinout modification.
 Support for the new Maple miniduino (STM32) from Antonio Villena.